 Tom Holland reprises his Civil War role as Peter Parker in his solo film, Spider-Man: Homecoming.
 The movie actually didn’t perform as well as 2002’s original iteration of the comic, Spider-Man (starring Toby Maguire), which earned $403,706,375 domestically — but it’s important to note that that movie, taking a different spin on the same comic book character, is not a part of the MCU.

-Captain Marvel soared in ticket sales to become the seventh highest grossing Marvel movie of all time, it’s already boosted above the last spot on this list.
+Captain Marvel soared in ticket sales to become the eighth-highest grossing Marvel movie of all time.
 The film broke boundaries with the first-ever female-led MCU film, and it also broke records at the box office.
 With its opening weekend, the film hit No. 6 on the worldwide opening chart, defeating Star Wars: The Last Jedi, which now takes No. 7.
-Only Avengers: Infinity War ranks higher, with the top-grossing worldwide debut weekend of all time.

 7. Captain America: Civil War (2016)